 2. Turn designs into production code

-Start with a design in Moda and ask Claude to implement it in your preferred framework.
+Start with a design in Moda and ask Claude to implement it in your preferred framework.- Convert a login page design into a React component

 - Generate HTML/CSS from a marketing page layout